 - If time permits, generously salt eggplant and let sit for up to 1 hour.
-May skip or do for only a short period of time as well.
+Rinse and pat dry.

 - Preheat oven to 400 degrees.
 Lay an oven safe cooling rack onto of a cookie sheet or use a broiler pan.

 - Place the whisked egg with 1/2 teaspoon salt in a shallow dish.